racingmars/ctc-mainframe-api/README.md

 CTC interface on the mainframe side is intended only for use by the accompanying Go code.
 It does not do any input validation; it is programmed to assume the calling Go code already takes care of this.

+## TODO

+One problem with the implementation right now is that I haven't yet figured out how to wait on data to arrive at the CTC adapter, so I have to sit in a polling loop running a SENSE CCW.
+That's not ideal.
+There may be a way to get MVS to act on the real device attention interruption and POST to a WAIT in the service... the first attempt I've made at this didn't work, but there's still something else to try.

+Otherwise, it'd be cool to add:

+ * Job submission (relatively straightforward: I can DYNALLOC an internal reader and write JCL records to it).
+ * Writing, instead of just reading, datasets.
+ * Get job status and job output (as far as I can tell from some other software on MVS 3.8, the only way to do this is to read the SYS1.HASPCKPT dataset directly...I've not found any documentation for the format of the data in there yet, though).
+ * Could probably add functions to list online volumes and some other MVS status information.
+ * Could support uncataloged datasets when a volume name is provided and listing VTOCs for a volume instead of just a catalog search.

 ## License